-Valentine Conaty is a Birmingham-grown artist and editor based in Queens.
-The have also done editorial work for Roof Books and the Wonderroot Community Art Center, and founded Bomb Cyclone.
-At work, she supports poets, small presses, and literary nonprofits in planning events at Poets House—among the nation’s largest public poetry libraries.
-Recent work may be found in Anomaly, The Operating System’s Ex-Spec Po series, Glass Poetry’s Poets Resist series, Prelude, and We Want It All: An Anthology of Radical Trans Poetics by Nightboat Books.
+Valentine Conaty is a Birmingham-grown writer and editor based in Queens.
+The have also done editorial work for Roof Books and the Wonderroot Community Art Center, and founded Bomb Cyclone in 2018.
+Recent work may be found in The Operating System’s Ex-Spec Po series, Glass Poetry’s Poets Resist series, Prelude, and We Want It All: An Anthology of Radical Trans Poetics by Nightboat Books.
 Find them on Twitter @valent_conaty.

 Catty Donnelly is a voice actor, illustrator, and composer from New York.
 They are currently working on a new musical, but it’s coming slowly, so don’t hold your breath or anything.

 Phoebe Kaufman, a recent graduate of Pomona College, writes about contemporary and medieval poetics, Jewish philosophy, and holes.
 She lives in Brooklyn and is currently employed.